drgrib/ttimer/README.md

 ## Timezone Setting

-The default timezone for time-based timers is `America/Los_Angeles`.
+The default timezone for end times is `America/Los_Angeles`.
 It can be changed using the `-z` option

 ```
 ttimer -t 9a -z UTC